 The Hebrew form of the Name YAHU’SHUAH (or Y’SHUAH) is often used in the Tanach (Old Testament) as well as in the official Jewish daily and festival Prayer Books, where it is generally translated as “Salvation”.

 The recent much-acclaimed computer-generated research into repeating patterns or ‘secret revealing codes’ purportedly contained in the original Hebrew text of the Tanach (Hebrew Bible), revealed hidden codes of the Name Y’SHUAHin all the prophetic sections concerning the promised Messiah.

 The 6th Book of the Bible uses the identical Hebrew form, and is translated “Joshua”.
 The most probable authentic form is YAHOSHUA or YAHU’SHUA

-The publishers wish to emphasise that, although the forms YAHVEH (for the God of Israel), and YAHU’SHUAH (for the Messiah) are favoured in this edition, we acknowledge most of the other accepted forms.
-We believe that we should not be dogmatic, since all the various forms which are so dogmatically insisted upon by various interpreters, are merely transliterations of the original Hebrew – which after all, is the only true and exact Name.
-All the various forms which are presented by Sacred Name promoters and which are the cause of so much confusion, are proposed in an earnest endeavour to proclaim the Biblical Sacred Names.
-This process of representing a word or a name in a different language, is called ‘transliteration’.
+The publishers wish to emphasize that, although the forms YAHVEH (for the God of Israel), and YAHU’SHUAH (for the Messiah) are favored in this edition, we acknowledge most of the other accepted forms.
+We believe that we should not be dogmatic since all the various forms which are so dogmatically insisted upon by various interpreters are merely transliterations of the original Hebrew – which after all, is the only true and exact Name.
+All the various forms which are presented by Sacred Name promoters and which are the cause of so much confusion are proposed in an earnest endeavor to proclaim the Biblical Sacred Names.
+This process of representing a word or a name in a different language is called ‘transliteration’.

 Transliteration of the Hebrew Sacred Names into other Languages